kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

 2. When evaluating candidate devices for a request, the plugin executes the cached CEL expressions against each `Device` object.
 The computed values are stored in a temporary map associated with the candidate device.
-3. When evaluating `matchAttribute` constraints during the plugin implements a lookup precedence: it first checks if the attribute name matches a cached derived attribute on the candidate device's request; if not found, it falls back to looking up the static attribute on the `Device` object.
+3. When evaluating constraints (like `matchAttribute` and `distinctAttribute`), the plugin implements a lookup precedence: it first checks if the attribute name matches a cached derived attribute on the candidate device's request;
+   if not found, it falls back to looking up the static attribute on the `Device` object.
 If values do not match across the specified requests, the permutation is pruned.

 ### Test Plan